ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/IO_overview.md

 Even though we cannot control the user's actions, we can - and we should always - control our program's behavior to these actions.
 A program that simply crashes on unexpected input is not user-friendly, since it does not provide any guidance to the user regarding their wrong input.
 Error handling is the process of properly handling this "bad" input, so that the program provides information to the user regarding the reason of the error or the correct usage of the program, before it normally exits.

 In C++, exceptions provide suitable functionality for input error handling.
 With exceptions, we can add `try`/`catch` blocks to our program.
 The `try` part should include the error-prone code, which in the case of handling input could be either the proper opening of the file (e.g., `icFile.is_open()` above) or a condition that checks that the input value adheres to the program's rules (e.g., `caseVm["dt"].as<double>() <= 0`).
 In case of non-expected behavior, a `throw` statement is used, which throws an exception.
 There are numerous types of exceptions, such as the `runtime_error` exception thrown in the `handleInputErrors` function below, accompanied by an intuitive error message.
 Finally, the exception thrown in the `try` block, is caught in the `catch` block.
 In other words, the `catch` block performs the "handling" of the error, and this is where our code for the desired behavior in case of an error should be included.
-In the `handleInputErrors` function, we check the values of user input for parameters such as total integration time, time step, output frequency, domain boundaries, the number of particles, and when the `runtime_error` exception is caught, the program prints an appropriate error message, in order to guide the user regarding the correct usage.
+In the `handleInputErrors` function, we check the values of user input for parameters such as total integration time, time step, output frequency, CFL coefficients, domain boundaries, the number of particles, and when the `runtime_error` exception is caught, the program prints an appropriate error message, in order to guide the user regarding the correct usage.
 This way the program exits in a controlled manner.

 ```cpp
 /* **************************** SPH_main.cpp **************************** */